-Although this increase provides a positive outlook on the M2 Program, staff will continue to work closely with MuniServices, LLC and the three universities to monitor the short- and long-term impacts on M2 sales tax revenues due to COVID-19 and its variants.
-OCTA staff is considering these impacts in the FY 2022-23 budget development process that is currently underway.
-The proposed budget growth rate for FY 2022-23 is 3.9 percent.
+The increase provides a positive outlook on the M2 Program.
+Staff will continue to work closely with MuniServices, LLC and the three universities to monitor the short- and long-term impacts on M2 sales tax revenues due to COVID-19 and its variants.
+Staff will also consider other economic factors such as inflation, higher interest rates, and a potential future recession.

-Based on the sales tax forecast information provided by MuniServices, LLC, the budgeted growth rate is 3.6 percent for FY 2021-22.
+The FY 2022-23 budget was adopted by the Board in June 2022.
+The proposed budget growth rate for FY 2022-23 is 3.9 percent based on the sales tax forecast provided by MuniServices, LLC.
 The next updated forecast is anticipated to be brought to the Board in fall 2022.